JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

      to use `kotlinx.serialization` for processing network requests and responses.
    * The iOS and Android source sets also need SQLDelight and Ktor platform drivers.

-7. Once the dependencies are added, click **Sync Now** to synchronize Gradle files once again.
+7. Once the dependencies are added, click the **Sync Gradle Changes** button to synchronize Gradle files once again.

 After the Gradle sync, you are done with the project configuration and can start writing code.